Samalmeida1028/sdp-team-12/controlphy_ws/README.md

-# ROS2 Control -- Simulated
+# ROS2 Control -- Physical Robot

 ROS2 Control provides a quick and easy way to control robots with different drivetrains, like differential drive, holonomic drive, etc. There are a lot of demos on the official control github repository.